cli135/mobius-transformation/Readme.md

   - refactored some of the user interface options
   - refactored ascii_printer.ml to be cleaner
   - wrote functions to read from and write to PNG files using the imagelib library

-## Dependencies

-A list of libraries we are using:

-- Core
-- OUnit2
-- Imagelib
-  - This library has been tested and is working now, with the functionality displayed below!
-Namely, we can read from PNG files, displaying them as ASCII art, and we can write to PNG files, displaying them the rasterizer output as normal PNG images (in print_ascii.ml)
-  - The results of writing to PNG files are shown below:

-And the results of reading from PNG files and rendering them as ASCII art is also shown below:

 ## Summary of Codebase in `mobius-transformation/src`: